 You should also know that marriages can survive cheating and infidelity.
 Many do and emerge much stronger.
 Yours can too, but this has to be handled by two mature adults who love each other (hopefully, you do).

 Now here’s something else that is very important: You have to take care of yourself.
-You should continue to take your medication and visit with your therapist.
+You should continue to take your medication and visit your therapist.
 Your therapist should be able to help you get marriage counseling.

 Hopefully, your wife will agree to participate.
 If she doesn’t, then your therapist should be able to provide you support and insight and connect you with the correct resources if a divorce is imminent.